Mongolians vote in shadow of coronavirus

-ULAN BATOR, MONGOLIA (AFP) - Mongolians headed to the polls on Wednesday (June 24) with a host of coronavirus safety restrictions in place as debate raged over whether the elections should have been postponed.
+ULAANBAATAR • Mongolians headed to the polls yesterday with a host of coronavirus safety restrictions in place, as debate raged over whether the elections should have been postponed.

 The landlocked East Asian country has seen candidates flout lockdown rules during campaigning and thousands of people stranded overseas by closed borders left unable to vote.